Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Varieties of Uncertainty

 \subsection{ESP and Indifference}

 In classical physics, you experience self-locating uncertainty when, for example, the universe is so large that you should expect there to exist a distant planet where someone is having the exact same immediate experiences that you are, or when the universe survives so long that you should expect short-lived Boltzmann brains to pop out of the vacuum in the exact subjective state you are in now, or when, as in \textsc{Duplicating Dr. Evil}, you have reason to think someone has purposefully created a duplicate of you.
 Such phenomena can also occur in quantum mechanical contexts, leading to within-branch uncertainty.
 Once the principle is strengthened, \emph{ESP} mandates that this sort of uncertainty should be treated with \emph{Indifference}.
-This brings out an important virtue of the epistemic principle we've proposed: ESP \emph{explains why} Indifference \emph{was a good heuristic valid in a wide variety of cases and also explains why the uncertainty arising from quantum measurements should be treated differently, using the Born rule.}
+This brings out an important virtue of the epistemic principle we've proposed: \emph{ESP} explains why \emph{Indifference} was a good heuristic valid in a wide variety of cases and also explains why the uncertainty arising from quantum measurements should be treated differently, using the Born rule.\footnote{{In a recent paper, \citep{wilson2015} has offered a clever alternative explanation as to why within-branch uncertainty should be treated differently from which-branch uncertainty: different Everettian worlds are in fact different possible worlds and thus \emph{Indifference} does not constrain one's treatment of which-branch uncertainty.
+Our analysis goes further than just explaining the difference between the two kinds of uncertainty, we also explain the commonality (by giving a unified account of how both the Born rule, quantifying which-branch uncertainty, and \emph{Indifference}, quantifying within-branch uncertainty, arise from a single core epistemic principle, \emph{ESP}). }}